Gentianopsis

 Gentianopsis is a genus of flowering plants in the gentian family known commonly as fringed gentians.
 These are similar to the gentians of genus Gentiana.
 Most have flowers which are blue to purple in color.
 They may be annual or perennial.
 They are native to Eurasia and temperate North America.

-Species include:
+Species

+The following species are recognised in the genus Gentianopsis: